-Under IFRS 13, the fair value of financial assets that are not traded in active market is determined by using other valuation techniques such as the Net Asset Value (NAV) of the assets excluding Deferred tax liabilities.
+Under IFRS 13, the fair value of financial assets that are not traded in active market is determined by using other valuation techniques such as the adjusted Net Asset Value (NAV) of the assets, excluding Deferred tax liabilities.

-The Company's Investments in subsidiaries are accounted for in accordance with IFRS 9 Financial Instruments and are measured at fair value using the NAV method of the assets (excluding Deferred tax liabilities) after taking into account the revaluation of the assets (property freehold and leasehold rights) of the subsidiary at year end by independent accredited appraisers.
+The Company's Investments in joint venture are accounted for in accordance with IFRS 9 Financial Instruments and are measured at fair value using the NAV method of the assets (excluding Deferred tax liabilities) after taking into account the revaluation of the assets (property freehold and leasehold rights) of the joint ventures at year end by independent accredited appraisers.